cloudlogistics/osrm_installer/README.md

 INSTALLER FOR https://github.com/Project-OSRM/osrm-backend

-1. Open config/deploy.rb and change the host
+1. Open config/deploy.rb and change the hosts, map_generation_env for machine in which map is prepared and map_execution_env for host in which the prepared osrm-installer is copied and run.
-2. Make sure ubuntu user is present on the server with passwordless sudo access
+2. Make sure ubuntu user is present on both the servers with passwordless sudo access

-To set up osrm on such a machine, run:
+To set up osrm on these machines, run:

 `cap mana:setup`